The Excessive Fear of Stairs or Slopes

 Consider a less dramatic but more realistic example.
 You just got an amazing job offer, but your new office is on the second floor of a building with no elevators.
 Will your fear of escalators stop you from pursuing this opportunity?

 Imagining yourself in such situations helps you realize what is more important to you.
-Before seeking professional help, see if you can help yourself out first.
+But before seeking professional help, see if you can help yourself first.

 Face Your Fear